“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 Grief is irrational and the mind plays tricks on you.
 When I say that this has been a weird experience, I mean it.
 I hear a noise in the night and go to get up because I think it is Michael.
 I read something interesting and reach for the phone to call him and tell him about it.
 I was having a meeting the other day and someone started the conversation by saying “I was just talking to Michael” and I had to sit down because I felt like someone had punched me – of course she was talking about a different Michael but that’s how strange this all is.

-Michael has been gone now for more than six months and yet, last Friday, this overwhelming feeling just hit me like a thunderbolt of ‘shit – he’s not coming back – ever’ with an absolute and terrible finality.
+Michael has been gone now for more than a year and yet, last Friday, this overwhelming feeling just hit me like a thunderbolt of ‘shit – he’s not coming back – ever’ with an absolute and terrible finality.
 I was bereft all day with the loss suddenly feeling new, all over again.

 LESSON 2.
 Find something on a daily basis that helps.
 I swim.
 Why?
 Because I have never had a swim that didn’t make me feel better.
 I tried to swim almost every day during Michael’s illness and it was often the only time I had to myself.
 It’s my exercise and my meditation – all I hear is my breathing and I lose myself in the rhythmic flop of arm over arm watching the bubbles stream from my fingertips.
 It cleanses my body and my soul and doesn’t matter if I’m crying really hard because my tears are washed away.
 If I am at the pool I also get to welcome the often naked changing room embraces from my other female swimming buddies.
 If I am at the beach I get to embrace the sky and ocean – and also say hello to the fish and dolphins.
 And, if you didn’t know it by now, exercise is good for you – it helps to recalibrate your mind and body.
 (My eldest daughter has started going to boot camp on the beach at 5am three times a week.
 She says it has really helped to ‘get out of her head and into her body’ and shifted the desperate grief she was feeling.)